okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-oidc-protocols/main/index.md

 For checking access tokens, the `/introspect` [endpoint](/docs/reference/api/oidc/#introspect) takes your token as a URL query parameter and then returns a simple JSON response with the boolean `active` property.

-As OIN app integrations can’t use custom auth servers, you must use remote token validation (through the Introspection API endpoint) for access tokens and local validation for ID tokens.
+As OIN app integrations can't use custom auth servers, you must use remote token validation (through the Introspection API endpoint) for access tokens and local validation for ID tokens.

 This remote validation incurs a network cost, but you can use it when you want to guarantee that the access token hasn't been revoked.